Vacuum Bonding: Patented Process for the Strictest Quality Requirements

 Vacuum bonding: method and advantages

 The first step in vacuum bonding is to apply a high-filled, thermally conductive adhesive to a heat sink in concentric lines.
 The adhesive beads do not cover the surface completely at this point.
-The fillers in the potting material provide not only reliable heat dissipation, but also define the necessary gap (0.1 mm).
+The fillers in the potting material provide not only reliable heat dissipation, but also define the necessary gap (typically around 0.1 mm).
 The complete piece, such as a PCB, is placed on top of the adhesive bead and is then inserted into a compact vacuum chamber.
 The size of the vacuum chamber is deliberately kept rather small, in order to ensure that it can be quickly and thus cost-effectively evacuated.
-The resulting increase in pressure to approximately 5 mbar extracts and evacuates the air from the space around the component and between the adhesive beads.
+The resulting decrease in pressure to approximately 5 mbar extracts and evacuates the air from the space around the component and between the adhesive beads.
 The chamber is then ventilated, while at the same time the bonded component is exposed to uniform atmospheric pressure.
 This drives the PCB and the heat sink closer together and without any mechanical stress until only the distance defined by grains contained in the adhesive remains.

 Vacuum bonding enables the uniform, smooth distribution of the adhesive without air pockets, thus providing ideal heat dissipation.
 Unlike conventional bonding methods in which the components are pressed on the intended substrate using pressure pins, in this method, the pressure is distributed evenly over the entire surface, preventing unnecessary stress on the component.
 This practically eliminates the occurrence of rejected parts due to cracking, for instance.
 Due to the small size of the vacuum chamber and the use of proven Scheugenpflug adhesive bonding, dispensing and potting systems, operators simultaneously benefit from short cycle times and high process reliability and economic efficiency.